Vitamins That Help With Anxiety: Supplements For Anxiety & Mental Health

 Zinc

-Zinc is another essential mineral that may affect nervous system and brain function—specifically the release of neurotransmitters that may affect mood.
+Zinc is another essential mineral that may affect the nervous system and brain function—specifically the release of neurotransmitters that may affect mood.
 Studies have uncovered a potential link between zinc deficiency and anxiety and depression symptoms as well as the potential for reduced symptoms of both with zinc supplementation.
 Some natural sources of zinc that may help reduce anxiety symptoms include mushrooms, spinach, cashews, pumpkin seeds, beef, beans, and grains.

 Treatment methods for mental health conditions